dotnet-presentations/aspnetcore-for-beginners/Tutorial/4-Add Search/SearchPage-VS.md

         public string MovieGenre { get; set; }
     ```

-    * Note: you need to add `using Microsoft.AspNetCore.Mvc.Rendering;`* to the top of the class.
+1. Add `using Microsoft.AspNetCore.Mvc.Rendering;` to the top of the class.
 1. Update the `OnGetAsync` method on that same file:

     ```csharp